robnolen/aws-security-workshops/README.md

 Use a **personal account** or create a new AWS account for this workshop rather than using an organization’s account to ensure you have full access to the necessary services and to ensure you do not leave behind any resources from the workshop.

 All of the resources you will launch as part of this workshop are eligible for the AWS free tier if your account is less than 12 months old.
 See the [AWS Free Tier](https://aws.amazon.com/free/) page for more details.
+If you are doing this workshop as part of an AWS sponsored event, you will receive credits to apply towards your account to cover any costs.

 ### Browser